 - How are canine cataracts treated?

 What are canine cataracts and who gets them?

 When you look at the diagram of an eye above, the lens is a clear part of the eye in a healthy dog’s eye.
 As a dog ages, the lens sometimes becomes cloudy or opaque, and this blocks light from reaching the retina of the eye.

 When the light is blocked from reaching the retina in your dog’s eye, he loses part of his eyesight or vision.
 Depending on how cloudy the lens gets, your dog can have slight vision problems or he can become blind.

 Cataracts usually start small and increase in size over time.
-When they are still little, canine cataracts do not really impair a dog’s vision.
+While they are still small, canine cataracts do not really impair a dog’s vision.